Our Commitment to Worker Safety in Bangladesh

-That is why earlier this year we announced several enhancements to our Responsible Sourcing program in Bangladesh.
+That is why in 2013 we announced several enhancements to our Responsible Sourcing program in Bangladesh.
 These include: (1) partnering with Bureau Veritas (BV), a world leader in assessment and certification services to conduct in-depth safety inspections at all factories in Bangladesh that produce goods directly for Walmart suppliers; (2) providing broad-based fire safety training to factory workers; and (3) donating $1.6 million to the newly created Environmental, Health & Safety (EHS) Academy in Bangladesh.
 We are also building upon our existing programs in Bangladesh.
 For example, we are improving jobs for more than 17,000 workers in 34 factories in Bangladesh through our Lean manufacturing program.
 We are also continuing our work on empowering the women who work in Walmart’s supply chain factories through our Women in Factories program.
 This program is teaching over 60,000 women critical life skills.Additionally, as members of the Alliance for Bangladesh Worker Safety, we are providing all of our assessment reports to the Fair Factories Clearinghouse, so they can be shared with other Alliance companies to improve the industry's safety efforts through collaboration.

 Overview of the Factory Assessment Process

 The building and fire safety factory assessment process requires engineers to visit all factories producing goods directly for Walmart suppliers multiple times during the assessment phases.
 Additional detail on these phases can be found at In-Depth Factory Assessments.